 Banned Drugs / Drugs Banned in India / List of Banned Drugs

-Oxyphenbutazone is a painkiller belonging to the same class of drugs as analgin.
-It has been banned in many countries since it causes bone marrow depression thereby reducing the number of blood cells in the body, and other side effects.
+Oxyphenbutazone is a non-opioid painkiller that has been banned in many countries since it causes bone marrow depression thereby reducing the number of blood cells in the body, and other side effects.
 Its combination with any other drug is banned in India though it is available as a single drug.

 Nimesulide is a non-opioid painkiller that was found to cause liver failure and was never introduced in the US.
 Children with viral infection were particularly susceptible to this adverse effect of nimesulide.
 In India, its use in children below 12 years of age is banned though it can be used in adults.